iamhriturajsaha/AUTOMATED-EMAIL-SENDER/README.md

-# 📧 AUTOMATED EMAIL SENDER
+# 📧 Automated Email Sender

 A Python-based automated email sender that reads recipient data from an Excel file and sends personalized bulk emails using SMTP.
-Ideal for announcements, event invitations, or newsletters.
+Ideal for announcements, event invitations or newsletters.

 ---